adamcorren/global_leading_living_standards_index/README.md

 standards.
-These subindices encompass various aspects that contribute to the overall quality of life within a country and allow for a broad understanding of the strengths and weaknesses of each Nation.
+These subindices encompass various aspects that contribute to the overall quality of life within a country and allow for a broad understanding of the strengths and weaknesses of each Nation

-- Economic health and stability: Evaluates a country's capacity to maintain a stable and well-managed economic environment, shedding light on its ability to provide favourable economic conditions for its citizens.
+- Economic health and stability: : Evaluates a country's capacity to maintain a stable and well-managed economic environment, showing its ability to provide favourable economic conditions for its citizens

 - Quality of life:  Encompasses a broad spectrum of factors that collectively contribute to the overall wellbeing and satisfaction within a country.
-It is the most significant and heavily weighted subindex as it captures crucial dimensions that directly impact the daily lives and happiness of citizens.
+It is the most significant and heavily weighted subindex as it captures crucial areas that directly impact the daily lives and happiness of citizens.

-- Cost of living: Focuses on assessing the general prices and expenses associated with living in a particular country, as well as providing insights into the affordability and financial implications of residing in a country.
+- Cost of living:: Focuses on assessing the general prices and expenses associated with living in a particular country, as well as providing insights into the affordability and financial implications of living in a country.

-- Growth and development: Assesses the current and potential for future economic growth, development, and overall living standards, offering insights into the positive or negative trajectory of a country’s living standards.
+- Growth and development: : Assesses the current and potential for future economic growth, general development, and overall living standards, offering insights into the positive or negative trajectory of a country’s living standards.

 ## Data